 Launching Distributed Programs#

-Installing the MLX python package provides a helper script mlx.launch
+Installing the MLX python package provides a helper script mlx.launch that

 can be used to run python scripts distributed on several nodes.
 It allows